osociety/network_tools_flutter/README.md

 ## Features

-This package will add support for flutter features which is out of the scope of [network_tools](https://github.com/osociety/network_tools) because of platform limitations but network_tools must also be added to pubspec.yml
+This package will add support for flutter features which is out of the scope of [network_tools](https://github.com/osociety/network_tools) because of platform limitations.

 ## Getting started